tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 (Note: You will need to perform this step each time you connect to a Colab notebook).

-4. **When The Notebook Disconnects** -- for example due to its [12-hour](https://research.google.com/colaboratory/faq.html#idle-timeouts) usage limit, a bad internet connection, Google requiring a GPU, etc. -- you must run/click the second cell on subsequent runs of the notebook to continue where the software left off.
+4. **When The Notebook Disconnects** -- for example due to its [12-hour](https://research.google.com/colaboratory/faq.html#idle-timeouts) usage limit, a bad internet connection, Google requiring your GPU type, etc. -- you must run/click the second cell on subsequent runs of the notebook to continue where the software left off.

 5. **Please Note:** you must keep each browser window **OPEN** in your browser in order to avoid notebooks shutting off due to being perceived as idle.